 Investments in companies over which the Corporation exercises significant influence are accounted for using the equity method.
-Under this method, the share of the income of associates is recorded in the consolidated statements of income.
+Under this method, the share of income of associates is recorded in the consolidated statements of income.
 Other investments are recorded at fair value in the consolidated statements of income.
 Carrying values of investments are reduced to estimated fair values if there is objective evidence of impairment of the investment.

-Years ended December 31, 2020 and 2019 (Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)